slott56/navtools/docs/_build/html/_sources/waypoint_merge.rst.txt

 ######################################################################
-:mod:`navtools.waypoint_merge` -- Waypoint and Route Merge Application
+:mod:`waypoint_merge` -- Waypoint and Route Merge Application
 ######################################################################

 With multiple chart plotters, it's very easy to have waypoints